bryan-gibson/coffee-black/README.md

 # Coffee Black

-A Python bot that sends cheesy coffee messages to specified phone numbers at a random time once a day using Twilio SMS.
+A Python script that sends cheesy coffee messages to specified phone numbers at a random time once a day using Twilio SMS.
 Used as a refresher project for Python and gain some familiarity with Twilio API.

 ## Features